doppllib/DroidconDopplExample/README.md

 # Other Stuff

-The rest of this is from the original README.
-To be updated...
+Notes from the original Droidcon README

 #################################